-"Na, Close your eyes Sammy.
+"Close your eyes Sammy.
 I'll keep watch."

 "No, get some sleep yourself, Dean.
 If this human wanted to harm us, she wouldn't have helped us in the first place.
 Have some faith, bro!"

-Dean's ears pricked up as the car stopped.
+Dean's ears pricked up when the car stopped.
 He heard the door being opened and a man's voice speaking.

-"Hey, Sheriff we were expecting you back earlier.
+"Sheriff.
+We were expecting you back earlier.
 Everything okay?"

-"Yeah everything's fine," Jody Mills answered.
-"I picked up a couple of stragglers along the way, " she said nodding at the two dogs in the back seat.
-"Got me some company for the cold winter nights," she joked.
+"Yeah, fine," Jody Mills answered.
+"I picked up a couple of stragglers along the way."
+She nodded at the two dogs in the back seat.
+"Got me some company for the cold winter nights."

 "Thought you said you didn't have time to keep pets around," the man teased.

-"By the way, those two nephews of Bobby Singer are lookin' for you, " The man continued.
-"Said they'd be back later."
+"By the way, those two nephews of Bobby Singer are lookin' for you.
+Said they'd be back later."